psas/av3-fc/README.md

 2. The code generator, upon successful parsing and validation, creates the fcfmain.c file that include the intermodular data handlers and a Miml.mk Makefile include file.
 3. The Makefile imports the Miml.mk and should successfully compile, link and build the executable "fc."

-To help uncomplicate this process, however, the Makefile has been created so that the user only needs to 'make' the project to complete all three steps.
+To help uncomplicate this process, however, the Makefile has been created so that the user only needs to run:

+    $ make

+For the project to complete all three steps.

+### 4.0.1 Installing

+The code generator runs on python3 using the pyyaml package.
+It's recomended to use a python virtual environment like this:

+    $ sudo apt-get install python3 python-pip virtualenvwrapper
+    $ mkvirtualenv -p <path/to/python3/install> av3fc
+    (av3fc)$ pip install -r requirements.txt

+Then when you want to build the flight computer run

+    (av3fc)$ make

 ## 4.1 Creating MIML Files